Ferddi/pbnet-monkey/README.md

 Getting Started
 ---------------

-1. Copy the content of src, pbnet into the Modules directory.
+1. Copy the content of src, that is directory "pbnet/" into the Modules directory.
 2. In the demo directory, build/run pbnetworkingserver.monkey
 3. In the demo directory, build/run pbnetworkingdemo.monkey
 4. Type "connect" at the pbnetworkingdemo prompt.